dfilatov/lrt/README.md

   * `scheduler.abortTask(task)` Aborts task execution as soon as possible (see diagram above).

 ### Scheduler
 Scheduler is responsible for tasks running, aborting and coordinating order of execution of their units.
-It tries to maximize budget utilization of each chunk.
+It accumulates statistics while tasks are being run and tries to maximize budget utilization of each chunk.
 If a unit of some task has no time to be executed in the current chunk, it will get higher priority to be executed in the next chunk.

 ### Task iterator
 Task iterator should be an object implementing [Iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
 The most convenient way to build iterator is to use generators (calling a generator function returns a generator object implementing iterator protocol).
 Another option is to build your own object implementing iterator protocol.